And/or trade-off in artificial neurons: impact on adversarial robustness: AND/OR trade-off in artificial neurons

-\if\afhead1 {neurons: OR-like and AND-like} \fi From a mathematical point of view, a neuron performs a binary partition of the input space by means of a hyperplane defined by the weight and bias values: depending on such values, the function implemented by the neuron can take different forms.
-To fix the ideas, let us analyse a neural network in which the neurons' inputs and outputs can take values in the [0,1] range, and the neuron implements a function defined by $S(\sum_i (w_ix_i))$ (where S is the sigmoid function).
+\if\afhead1 {\parok{neuron function}} \fi Mathematically, an artificial neuron performs a binary partition of the input space by means of a hyperplane defined by the weight and bias values: the function implemented by the neuron can take different forms depending on such values.
+To fix the ideas, let us analyse a neural network in which the neurons' inputs and outputs can take only two values (0 and 1), and the neuron implements a function defined by $S(\sum_i (w_i \cdot x_i) + b) = S(\textbf{w} \cdot \textbf{x} + \textbf{b})$ (where S is the sigmoid function).

-\if\afhead1 {neurons: OR-like and AND-like /2} \fi Let us consider a first neuron N1 (Fig.~\ref{decisionbound}, panel B), with bias = $-0.9$ and two inputs with weight = 1 (all the other weights are = 0).
-Neuron N1 fires when at least one of the inputs is $\geq 0.9$: in other words, this neuron implements an OR function.
-Let us consider a second neuron N2 (Fig.~\ref{decisionbound}, panel C), with two inputs with weight = 1, but with bias = $-1.8$ this time.
-In order for this neuron to fire, both inputs must be $\geq 0.9$: in other words, neuron N2 implements an AND function.
+\if\afhead1 {\parok{AND/OR trade-off, static}} \fi Let us consider a first neuron N1 (Fig.~\ref{decisionbound}, panel B) with two inputs with weight = 1 and bias = $-0.9$ (all the other weights are = 0).
+This neuron fires when one of the inputs or both are = 1: therefore, this neuron implements an OR function.
+Let us consider a second neuron N2 (Fig.~\ref{decisionbound}, panel C) with two inputs with weight = 1, but with bias = $-1.8$.
+In order for this neuron to fire, both inputs must be equal to 1: therefore, this neuron implements an AND function.
+These two cases can be considered as two extremes of a continuum, with many possible intermediate functions in between.

-\if\afhead1 {binary inputs /functions in between} \fi These two cases can be considered as two extremes of a continuum, with many possible intermediate functions in between.
-Inputs with negative weights are negatively associated with the feature encoded by the neuron, inputs with positive weights are positively associated with the feature.
-Therefore, when the feature is present (the neuron is expected to fire), we expect that all negatively weighted inputs are = 0, so that their contribution to the weighted sum is = 0.
-The bias value determines how many positively weighted inputs must be active, for the neuron to get activated.